TheCrazyMaffin/wwoinfo/ingame/bugs.markdown

 ### Ways to fix bugs <a name="1">

+If your bug is not listed bellow or if the fix mentioned here does not resolve the issues please go ahead and follow *[How to report bugs](#2)*

 | Bug | Fix |
 | --- | --- |
 | Unplayable on S10+ | Enable energy savings |